 2017 Wilsons Gina x Mahia Love.
 Beautiful Copper color, double-wattled and very correct in confirmation, head structure and size.
 We are looking forward to her first litter of piglets next spring.
 AKPR Registered.

-2017 Aria Giana x Mahia Love Gilt.
+2017 Aria Giana x Mahia Love sow.
 Conformationally correct and flashy with a white streak on her face, we like Maybee for her looks, her stoutness and her sweet personality!
+We are loving the size and stature of her piglets.
 AKPR Registered.

 WHY CHOOSE KUNES?